ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ### SecureMyState

-The SecureMyState government-citizen communication app was built two days during the [ETHDenver 2020](https://www.ethdenver.com/) hackathon.
+The SecureMyState government-citizen communication app was built in two days during the [ETHDenver 2020](https://www.ethdenver.com/) hackathon.
 It lets Colorado citizens manage state-owned data about themselves, such as their driving license status or business registration.
 You can find out more about this project on [Medium](https://medium.com/twos-complement/secure-mystate-government-services-for-citizens-ethdenver2020-17f47407b656).

 ### Marketplace